yd4wh/DATA-512-Final-Project/Final_Project_Plan.md

 ### Human Centered Design Considerations

-College admission process is known to be prune to bias, and currently all the final admission decisions are still made by human with potential machine generated suggestions.
+College admission process is known to be prone to bias, and currently all the final admission decisions are still made by human with potential machine generated suggestions.
 I want to use this data to explore the implications of bias in these decisions and how that affect post-school earnings on the school, state and region level.
 The subject matter of college education is centered around human and have many human centered implications.

 ### Unknowns and Dependencies